Microbial oxidation of sulfur: Ecology

-The oxidation of hydrogen sulfide has been considered one of the most important processes in the environment, given that the oceans have had very low oxygen and high sulfidic conditions over most of the Earth's history.
+The oxidation of hydrogen sulfide is a significant environmental process, particularly in the context of Earth's history, during which oceanic conditions were often characterized by very low oxygen and high sulfidic concentrations.
 The modern analog ecosystems are deep marine basins, for instance in the Black Sea, near the Cariaco trench and the Santa Barbara basin.
 Other zones of the ocean that experience periodic anoxic and sulfidic conditions are the upwelling zones off the coasts of Chile and Namibia, and hydrothermal vents, which are a key source of H2S to the ocean.
-Sulfur oxidizing microorganisms (SOM) are thus restricted to upper sediment layers in these environments, where oxygen and nitrateschm are available.
+Sulfur oxidizing microorganisms (SOM) are thus restricted to upper sediment layers in these environments, where oxygen and nitrate are more readily available.
 The SOM may play an important yet unconsidered role in carbon sequestration, since some models and experiments with Gammaproteobacteria have suggested that sulfur-dependent carbon fixation in marine sediments could be responsible for almost half of total dark carbon fixation in the oceans.
-Besides, they may have been critical for the evolution of eukaryotic organisms, given that sulfur metabolism could have driven the formation of the symbiotic associations that sustained them (see below).
+Further, they may have been critical to the evolution of eukaryotic organisms, given that sulfur metabolism is hypothesized to have driven the formation of the symbiotic associations that sustained eukaryotes (see below).

 Although the biological oxidation of reduced sulfur compounds competes with abiotic chemical reactions (e.g. the iron-mediated oxidation of sulfide to iron sulfide (FeS) or pyrite (FeS2)), thermodynamic and kinetic considerations suggest that biological oxidation far exceeds the chemical oxidation of sulfide in most environments.
-Experimental data from the anaerobic phototroph Chlorobaculum tepidum indicate that microorganisms enhance sulfide oxidation by three or more orders of magnitude.
+Experimental data from the anaerobic phototroph Chlorobaculum tepidum indicates that microorganisms may enhance sulfide oxidation by three or more orders of magnitude.
 However, the general contribution of microorganisms to total sulfur oxidation in marine sediments is still unknown.
 The SOM of Alphaproteobacteria, Gammaproteobacteria and Campylobacterota account for average cell abundances of 108 cells/m3 in organic-rich marine sediments.
 Considering that these organisms have a very narrow range of habitats, as explained below, a major fraction of sulfur oxidation in many marine sediments may be accounted for by these groups.